ben-jamin-chen/springboot-kafka-streams-rest-api/README.md

 }
 ```

-> Note: remember to keep in mind the various [states](https://kafka.apache.org/25/javadoc/org/apache/kafka/streams/KafkaStreams.State.html) of the client.
-When a `KafkaStreams` instance is `RUNNING` state, it allows for inspection of the stream's metadata using methods like `metadataForKey`.
+> Note: keep in mind the various [states](https://kafka.apache.org/25/javadoc/org/apache/kafka/streams/KafkaStreams.State.html) of the client.
+When a Kafka Streams instance is `RUNNING` state, it allows for inspection of the stream's metadata using methods like `queryMetadataForKey()`.
 While it is in `REBALANCING` state, the REST service cannot immediately answer requests.

 ## Troubleshooting